Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Maybe the above advice convinced you that seeing a counselor before getting married is a good idea.
 But why would you do so before even getting engaged?

 For one thing, engagement is a commitment too, even if it’s not as big a step as marriage.
-Once a couple has announced their intentions to their family and friends, it may feel much harder to call things off.
+Once a couple has announced their intentions to their family and friends, it may seem much harder to call things off.
 Pre-engagement counseling can give you the chance to take an honest look at the weak points in your relationship and decide whether marriage is right for you.

-Though that might not sound very romantic, it can have a positive side: assuming you do decide to get engaged after counseling, you may feel much more certain you’ve made the right choice.
+Though that might not sound very romantic, it can have a positive side: assuming you do decide to get engaged after counseling, you may be much more certain you’ve made the right choice.
 This added peace of mind can make the process of preparing for marriage less stressful and more joyful.

 Knowing that you haven’t committed to getting married might also remove some barriers to the therapeutic process.
 The thought of splitting up could be less daunting, making you more willing to tackle the biggest sore spots in your relationship.

 Even if you’re able to attend couples counseling, the demands of wedding planning could limit its effectiveness.
 Therapists typically give couples things to work on between sessions, and it can be easy to forget these things when you’re busy revising your guest list or stocking your registry.
+Of course, we can always prioritize what we choose to, regardless of other commitments and responsibilities.

 Article Visual